Will Davison: Dick Johnson Racing

-In 2020, it was announced that Davison will sign for Dick Johnson Racing in the 2021 Supercars Championship racing alongside Anton de Pasquale.
+In 2020, it was announced that Davison would sign for Dick Johnson Racing in the 2021 Supercars Championship racing alongside Anton de Pasquale.

 GT career

 Davison has competed multiple times in the Bathurst 12 Hour, with a best result of 3rd in 2014 in an Erebus Motorsport-prepared Mercedes-Benz SLS AMG.

 Personal life

 His grandfather Lex Davison won the Australian Grand Prix four times and also won the 1957 Australian Drivers' Championship.
 His father Richard Davison was the winner of the 1980 Australian Formula 2 Championship and his brother Alex Davison has won numerous titles including the 2004 Australian Carrera Cup Championship as well as also competing in Supercars for several years.
 Continuing the family tradition, cousin James Davison has competed in the IndyCar Series and the Rolex Sports Car Series.
 His grandmother Diana Davison was one of the first female racing drivers in Australia.
 His stepgrandfather Tony Gaze was a decorated fighter pilot in World War II and also a Formula One driver.

 Davison is married to Riana Crehan as of early 2020, a pit reporter for Supercars Media.